Terry, Mississippi: Media

 Throughout the twentieth century, the town's weekly newspaper was The Terry Headlight.
 The Headlight was edited in Terry and printed in Crystal Springs in the office of the Crystal Springs Meteor.
-Editors of this publication included Mamie Birdsong, Willie Dean Sojourner Brister, Carolyn Booth Patrick, and Elsie Moss Berryhill.
-Among the columnists were Fanny Dulaney, Dot Champion, and Rev. Ryburn Stancil.
 The Terry Headlight ceased its publication approximately in 1990.

-At the time of the demise of The Terry Headlight, the editor of the Hinds County Gazette (Mary Ann Keith) announced that an insert devoted to the town of Terry would be included in the Gazette.
+At the time of the demise of The Terry Headlight, the editor of the Hinds County Gazette announced that an insert devoted to the town of Terry would be included in the Gazette.
 This insert was published for a few weeks, at which time a column about the Terry area was incorporated into the Gazette (as was being included about other towns in Hinds County).
-The writer of this was Elzena Kitchens Johnson.

 In late 2013, The Hinds County Gazette suspended publication.
-At this time, The Terry Headlight was revived as a weekly online source of information by Elzena Kitchens Johnson.
+At this time, The Terry Headlight was revived as a weekly online source of information.
 E-mail subscriptions to this were (and remain) free to readers who request a subscription.

 In 2014, The Hinds County Gazette was purchased by The Magnolia Gazette of Pike County.
 The weekly Terry column continues in The Hinds County Gazette.

-The Terry News was formerly published monthly to provide information about events in Terry and the surrounding area.
-The newspaper included a monthly column by Mayor Nicholson and was mailed to every household in the 39170 zip code.
-The Terry News ceased publishing in early 2015.